-The strong winds and radical temperatures of West Texas make landscaping and lawncare a challenge.
-Luckily, we’ve got some tips on what grasses can take the climate of West Texas.
+The strong winds and extreme temperatures of West Texas make landscaping and lawn care a challenge.
+Luckily, we’ve got some tips on what grasses can take from the climate of West Texas.

 Questions to ask before deciding on a turfgrass:

 - Will the grass you’re planting experience sun or shade?

 - How much water will be required?

 The main difference between seed and sod is that seed has male and female plants, but sod only uses female plants.
 Horticulture expert Ellen Peffley told the Lubbock-Avalanche Journal, “Only when plants have been grown to the flowering stage can plants be distinguished and separated.
 If a “putting green” clean look is desired, then sodding with all pistillate plants is likely the preferred method.”
 Seed is cheaper than sod, but it will look unkempt for longer.

 How do you handle shady spots on your lawn?

 Most turfgrasses that can withstand West Texas need full sun, but one turfgrass grows in the shade: Fescue grass.
 Many homeowners in the West Texas area seed their grass with a mix of Fescue and Bermuda grass.
 Fescue can be seeded in shady areas and thrive, while Bermuda can grow to magnificent heights in the sunniest areas of your lawn.

 Native to the American Plains, buffalo grass was the prime food source of the great herds of American buffalo.
 Now that settlers no longer make sod houses, buffalo grass grows in lawns across Texas.
 Homeowners love its blue-green color and fine texture.
 Because it’s a warm-season perennial grass, buffalo grass can withstand West Texas drought and high temperatures.
 Mow it at three inches for optimal growth.